DataSF/publishing-toolkit/5_etl_specification/README.md

 * Convert the input field from a string to a timestamp
 * Convert the input field from a string to a boolean (Y=true; N=false)
 * Generate a coordinate from address field(s)
-* Generate a supervisor district number based on which district boundary an address falls within
+* Generate a supervisor district number based on which district boundary (or other boundaries) an address falls within
 * Match a code to a predefined list of lookup definitions

 We ask publishers to specify the outcome of the transformation and DataSF staff will assess feasability and approach.